jython/jython/README.txt

 app containers, because the ThreadState often may not cleaned up by the app server's thread pool.

-Fixing this problem without a breakwards breaking API change appears to be difficult.
+Fixing this problem without a backwards breaking API change appears to be difficult.
 Therefore we recommend exploring workarounds, such as the one published in this blog post, http://weblogs.java.net/blog/jjviana/archive/2010/06/09/dealing-glassfish-301-memory-leak-or-threadlocal-thread-pool-bad-ide